- Customers will save $100 on any new booking of a 2024 REI adventure travel trip in North America.

 This trip begins in Yosemite National Park, California.
-We meet our guides and traveling companions at 4:30pm at the Tuolumne Meadows Backpackers?
-Camp.
-It's just uphill from the Dana Campfire Circle in the middle of the Tuolumne Meadows Campground.
+Today you will meet your guides and traveling companions at the Backpackers' Campground, located at the far end of The North Pines Campground in Yosemite Valley.
 Our guides conduct a full trip orientation and gear check before distributing approximately 7-10 pounds of group gear and food for each of us to add to our packs.
 Tonight, we have an opportunity to relax and enjoy a welcome dinner together around the campfire.
 All meals included from dinner on Day 1 through lunch on Day 5.

-Backpacking: 11.5 miles; minimal elevation gain; 4,000? elevation loss.
+Backpacking: 12.5 miles; minimal elevation gain; 4,000’ elevation loss.

 Wake up to the sounds of the Tuolumne River and enjoy a hot breakfast prepared by our guides.
-Today?s trail brings us past giant trees, massive boulder fields and countless cascades.
+Today’s trail brings us past giant trees, massive boulder fields and countless cascades.
 We enjoy lunch at the base of a waterfall, a side creek that feeds into the Tuolumne itself.
 After lunch, we begin our big climb to bypass the Muir Gorge, a tight granite gorge in the middle of the Grand Canyon.
 At our high point, we gaze up at the peaks of the Ten Lakes Basin and get a glimpse up canyon.
 We drop back to the river level and continue along until we reach our campsite for the evening.
 Our camp offers nearby swimming holes and a great vantage point for sunset.
 After another spectacular backcountry dinner, we enjoy another tranquil evening under a blanket of Sierra stars before turning in for the night.

-Backpacking: 10 miles; 2,500' elevation gain; 1,200? of loss.
+Backpacking: 10 miles; 2,500' elevation gain; 1,200’ of loss.

-Enjoy a hot cup of coffee at the river?s edge and a hot breakfast in camp.
+Enjoy a hot cup of coffee at the river’s edge and a hot breakfast in camp.
 We take a dip in another spectacular swimming hole along the river, before beginning our big climb out of the Canyon.
 The climb is nicely broken up by unbelievably beautiful waterfalls, including Waterwheel, LeConte and California Falls.
 After climbing past the three falls, we wander through lovely Glen Aulin.
 This beautiful valley sits at the top of the Grand Canyon of Tuolumne, under massive granite peaks, covered in wildflower meadows, Lodgepole Pines, and Aspen groves.
-At the far eastern end of the valley, we navigate one more short climb to camp where we enjoy our final backcountry dinner, followed by the best sunset of the trip with views of Mt Conness, Wildcat Point, Glen Aulin and the Grand Canyon of the Tuolumne itself.
+At the far eastern end of the valley, we navigate one shorter climb to camp where we enjoy our final backcountry dinner, followed by the best sunset of the trip with views of Mt Conness, Wildcat Point, Glen Aulin and the Grand Canyon of the Tuolumne itself.